MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pg-azure-storage.md

 Because `shared_preload_library` is a static server parameter, it requires a restart of the server for the change to take effect.

-Once the server restarts, connect to your instance of PostgreSQL using the client of your preference (for example psql, pgAdmin, etc).
+Once the server restarts, connect to your instance of PostgreSQL using the client of your preference (for example psql, pgAdmin, etc.).
 Confirm that `SHOW azure.extensions;`, and `SHOW shared_preload_libraries;`, both include the value `azure_storage` in the list of the comma-separated values returned by each of the `SHOW` statements.

 Only then you can install the extension, by connecting to your target database, and running the [CREATE EXTENSION](https://www.postgresql.org/docs/current/static/sql-createextension.html) statement.
 You need to repeat the command separately for each database in which you want the extension to be available.